-This topic contains 7 replies, has 8 voices, and was last updated by 1 week, 2 days ago.
+- This topic has 7 replies, 8 voices, and was last updated 1 year ago by Chengzhi (Roy) Chen.

 Believe the HR DD module has mentioned that the acquirer should have retention program for employees that are key for post merger integration (PMI) but didn’t really discuss what roles are considered key employees for PMI.

 What are the criteria for deciding whether an employee is considered key or not for integration?
 Could someone provides some example?

 Thank you.October 31, 2021 at 9:31 pm #39213Craig HaslerParticipant

 Thanks for the prompt.
 My sense is that the criteria for evaluating whether an employee is integral or not varies based on the company (and technology) being acquired.
 Every case is different… but generally knowledge of products (IP), key sales relationships, and leadership competency/potential are good places to start from an evaluation standpoint.
 It is inevitable that some employees will leave, so this is why it is important to identify and prioritize plans to retain key employees from the acquired company.
 These plans should be developed during the merger integration planning process.

 CraigNovember 1, 2021 at 7:30 pm #39217Marco Túlio Garcia GonçalvesParticipant

 Dear Chengzhi, in my opinion, each department of a company should have specific criteria to identify a key employee according to the activities performed.
 For example, employee’s seniority, specific knowledge of end-to-end processes, difficulty of replacement, skills, abilities, risk of losing the customer, revenue the employee generates, power to influence the team.
 In summary, evaluating the employee in the dimension: business impact vs. risk of leaving the company.November 7, 2021 at 12:22 pm #39228Bander DhubaibanParticipant